NBA Rumors: Houston Rockets Could Fill Out Title-Contending Roster With Trade For Kevin Love

 — keith pena (@keithpena2) August 9, 2019

-It’s not clear if the Houston Rockets are actually considering trading for Kevin Love, or any other major roster moves after landing Westbrook, for that matter.
-And there are also no solid indications if the Cavaliers plan to put him on the trading block.
+It’s not clear if the Houston Rockets are actually considering trading for Kevin Love, or if they’re thinking about any other major roster moves after landing Westbrook, for that matter.
+There are also no solid indications that the Cavaliers plan to put him on the trading block.